 Best Natural Products for Cleaning Your Teaware

-• Brown tea stains inside cups and pots
+• Brown tea stains forming inside cups and pots

-• Dry leaf bits stuck in strainers or infusers
+• Tiny leaves trapped in strainers or infusers

 How to Clean Teapots and Cups